CyberFlameGO/svnpython/Doc/library/ctypes.rst

    ctypes data types.  ``_SimpleCData`` is a subclass of ``_CData``, so it inherits their methods and attributes.

-   .. versionchanged:: 2.6
-      ctypes data types that are not and do not contain pointers can now be pickled.

 Instances have a single attribute:

-   .. attribute:: value
+.. attribute:: _SimpleCData.value

    This attribute contains the actual value of the instance.
 For integer and pointer types, it is an integer, for character types, it is a single character string, for character pointer types it is a Python string or unicode string.

    When the ``value`` attribute is retrieved from a ctypes instance, usually a new object is returned each time.  ``ctypes`` does *not* implement original object return, always a new object is constructed.
 The same is true for all other ctypes object instances.

 Fundamental data types, when returned as foreign function call results, or, for example, by retrieving structure field members or array items, are transparently